neurocracy/omnipedia/docs/local-dev.md

 documentation](https://www.drupal.org/docs/develop).

-Omnipedia is developed on Linux and run locally via [DDEV](https://ddev.com/) and our configuration can be found in [`.ddev/config.yaml`](../.ddev/config.yaml) and can be started by running
+Omnipedia is developed on Linux and run locally via [DDEV](https://ddev.com/) with our configuration found in [`.ddev/config.yaml`](../.ddev/config.yaml).
+It can be started by running

 ```bash
 ddev start